• Skip to main content

 UPCOMING EVENTS

-KEA MEETUPS: Our next meetup will be held in Auckland on October the 5th, at The Chatham, 27 Drake Street from 17.30.
+KEA MEETUPS: Our next meetup will be held in Auckland on November 2nd, at The Chatham, 27 Drake Street from 17.00.
 If you know a Kiwi business owner, entrepreneur or recently returned Kiwi please encourage them to come along and expand their networks.
 These meetups are also a great opportunity for our Kea partners to meet members of our community.
 SIGN UP

 HOW KEA CAN HELP